How to Create an LLC: Key Steps and Legal Considerations

 How to Create an LLC

 If you want to know how to create an LLC for your business, choose an available name that conforms to LLC regulations of your state.
 From there, file a document known as articles of organization, and pay the fee which can range from $100 to $800.
 Once your name is chosen, you will file your articles of organization with your state’s LLC office.
-Paying the fee for LLC can be a disadvantage when compared to sole proprietorships or partnerships because you have to pay a fee for the articles of organization.
+Paying the fee for the LLC can be a disadvantage compared to sole proprietorships or partnerships because you have to pay a fee for the articles of organization

 With that, the articles of organization form is short and simple.
 Other states call articles of organization a “certificate of organization” or “certificate of formation.”
 Draft an operating agreement that determines rights and tasks of each LLC member.
 Publish a notice of intent in a local newspaper to make your LLC official, but few states require this step.
 Secure the necessary permits and licenses to operate your business.